taldavidi1993/leaderboard_api/README.md

 - **User ID Uniqueness:** Each user is identified by a unique user ID
 - **Display Name Changes:** Users can change their display name, but it will only update if their score is updated (i.e., only on a successful score change).
 - **TopK :** If k is not provided in a topK request, the default value is 3.
 - **Request Frequency  :** It is assumed that create/update score requests are more frequent than topK or rank queries.
-Therefore, the system is optimized for fast write operations, while read operations perform sorting only when necessary.
+Therefore, the system is optimized for fast write operations, while read operations perform sort_game_score only when necessary.
 - **User Ranking Decision:** In edge cases where multiple users have the same score, I initially implemented the system to assign them the same rank.
 However, this led to potential issues when returning the Top K users — it could result in returning more than K users, which might be problematic.
 To avoid this, I introduced a secondary ranking criterion: the timestamp of when the score was recorded.
 In the case of identical scores, the user who achieved the score earlier will be ranked higher.
 This ensures consistent and fair ordering, especially for Top K queries.